 The Age-Forward Cities perspective recognizes these two faces of aging and prioritizes economic opportunities that will build sustainable urban futures.
-This vision fosters intergenerational engagement and opportunities for older residents to enhance the coming decades through productivity, engagement,
+This vision fosters intergenerational engagement and opportunities for older residents to enhance the coming decades through productivity, engagement, and purpose.
+It promotes age integration across urban domains, a priority that has never been more relevant as cities address changing demographics, economic volatility, environmental pressures, and new social dynamics.

 The JPMorgan Chase Institute analyzed shares of consumer spending in 15 major US metro areas in 2016 by consumers age 65 and older.
 The table below lists the rankings by metro area, emphasizing the importance of the shifting demographic landscape that "makes it even more important to understand seniors' contributions to the health of local economies."
-28